Riabininohadros: Discovery and history

-It was originally named Orthomerus weberi when first described by Anatoly Nikolaevich Riabinin in 1945 for hindlimb elements from an unnamed Maastrichtian-age formation in Crimea of what is now Ukraine (then a part of the Soviet Union).
-These were in 1934 near Bakhchysarai found by G.F.
-Weber who is honoured in the specific name.
+It was originally named Orthomerus weberi when first described by Anatoly Nikolaevich Riabinin in 1945 for hindlimb elements from an unnamed Maastrichtian-age formation in Crimea of what is now Ukraine.
+These were in 1934 near Bakhchysarai found by Gertruda Weber who is honoured in the specific name.
 The find was in 1937 reported in the scientific literature.
 As Weber was female, Lev Nesov in 1995 emended the name to Orthomerus weberae so the ending of the species name was also feminine.
 Although tossed as a nomen dubium in recent reviews of Hadrosauridae, it was informally given its own genus "Riabininohadros" by Russian amateur paleontologist Roman Ulansky.
 As this publication did not meet the requirements of the International Code of Zoological Nomenclature, "Riabininohadros" was not a valid name for the taxon until the name was formally published as new by Lopatin and Averianov in 2020.

 The holotype, specimen ZGTM 5751, was found alongside the remains of an unnamed member of Styracosterna in an unnamed Late Cretaceous (Maastrichtian)-aged marine deposit at Mt.
 Besh-Kosh in Crimea in a Belemnella casimirovensis ammonoid zone.
 It largely consists of a left hindlimb, including the thighbone, the shinbone, the calf bone, the astragalus, the calcaneus, the second and third metatarsal and the first phalanx of the second toe.
 In 2018, it transpired that Riabinin had misidentified several elements.
 Also a part of the right calf bone proved to be present.
 A postcranial juvenile skeleton in 1965 excavated at Aleshino, was considered to represent a different species, a hadrosaurid.